DSS-3604/flask-3604/readme.md

 ```

 # Deploying
-You can deploy your version of this app to heroku by clicking on the "Deploy to heroku" link above.
+You can deploy your version of this app to heroku by clicking on the "Deploy to RENDER" link above.

 # Initializing the Database
-When connecting the project to a fresh empty database ensure the appropriate configuration is set then file then run the following command.
-This must also be executed once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.
+When connecting the project to a fresh empty database ensure the appropriate configuration is set then run the following command.

 ```bash
 $ flask init
 ```

 # Database Migrations
-If changes to the models are made, the database must be'migrated' so that it can be synced with the new models.
+If changes to the models are made, the database must be 'migrated' so that it can be synced with the new models.
 Then execute following commands using manage.py.
 More info [here](https://flask-migrate.readthedocs.io/en/latest/)

 ```bash